 Wander around Liyu Lake

-Liyu Lake is not nearly as impressive as Sun Moon Lake, but it is Taiwan’s second
+While Liyu Lake is not nearly as impressive as Sun Moon Lake, it is Taiwan’s second

 Drop by Pine Garden

-It’s excellent vantage point, it was the perfect location to spot ships nearing the city.
-Although Pine Garden has changed many hands since then, today it is recognized at one of Taiwan’s 100 Historical Buildings.
+It’s excellent vantage point was the perfect location to spot ships nearing the city.
+Although Pine Garden has changed many hands since then, it is one of Taiwan’s 100 Historical Buildings today.

 Stroll around Manor House

 Near the city’s hub, you’ll find Manor House – a former Japanese military residence and yet another historical landmark in Hualien.

 Snack your way through Hualien

-Get your thrills at Farglory Ocean Park
+Visit Farglory Ocean Park

 Duck into temples